d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 = {\mathbf{W}^{(2)}}^\top \frac{\partial J}{\partial \mathbf{o}}.
 $$

-Since the activation function $\phi$ applies element-wise, calculating the gradient $\partial J/\partial \mathbf{z} \in \mathbb{R}^h$ of the intermediate variable $\mathbf{z}$ requires that we use the element-wise multiplication operator, which we denote by $\odot$.
+Since the activation function $\phi$ applies elementwise, calculating the gradient $\partial J/\partial \mathbf{z} \in \mathbb{R}^h$ of the intermediate variable $\mathbf{z}$ requires that we use the elementwise multiplication operator, which we denote by $\odot$.

 $$